latoyadawson/password-generator/README.md

 =======

 ## Purpose
-A website that automatically generates a passcode with different criteria
+A website that automatically generates a passcode with different criteria that a user selects.

 ## Built with
 * HTML